AndreHaupt85/mixed-and-between/README.md

 ## Mixed and Between

-Planing a evening with your freinds at home?
-The next birthdayparty is comming?
+Planning an evening with your friends at home?
+The next birthday party is coming?
 Then u will need some drinks to serve.

 ## App Impressions